 Our team is based in Leipzig and brings together researchers from various disciplines such as neurobiology, psychology, cognitive science, mathematics, and medicine.

 Wir sind immer auf der Suche nach Personen, die an unseren Studien teilnehmen.
 Sie können unsere Forschung unterstützen, indem Sie sich in unserem Probandenpool anmelden.

-If you are looking for a Master Thesis, check out our 2 open positions in the field of olfaction.
-Applications will be received until October, 31st 2018.
+If you are looking for a Master Thesis, check out our open position in the field of olfaction.
+Applications will be received until November, 15th 2018.

 We are proud to announce that Annette Horstmann has published an article (in German) in the magazine Spektrum der Wissenschaft, explaining how the brains of people with obesity are different to the brains of people with normal weight — and how that may explain why some people find it hard…